ACADEMIC SERVICES Frequently ASKED Questions

 In order for us to adequately support our differently-speaking Learners, those interested MUST have access to and experience with a reliable, competence-based communication strategy.
 This may include yes/no options, choice-boards or symbolic choice programs such as Proloquo2Go.

-STEP 1: Visit our Learn More Page to complete our Intake Form.
+STEP 1: Visit our Registration Page to complete our Intake Forms.

-STEP 2: When Intake Form is submitted, you will see a link and instructions to register for our Orientation.
+STEP 2: When Intake Forms are submitted, you will see a link and instructions to register for our Orientation.

 STEP 3: Once BOTH parts of the Orientation are completed, we will contact you to complete our application and in-person tour.